DT5W51 - Practice Based Learning 1 (Dietitians) (2021/22)

 The specified learning outcomes will be developed around a framework based on the following subject matter:

-• Observation of how of the model and process for nutrition and dietetic practice is applied by dietitians, with individuals in a variety of settings
+• The model and process for nutrition and dietetic practice with individuals in a variety of settings.

-• Observation of how Dietitians interpret current professional conduct documents through their dietetic practice and opportunity to demonstrate professional behaviour
+• Interpretation of current professional conduct documents through their dietetic practice and opportunity to demonstrate professional behaviour.

 • Development of skills in gathering information for use in the assessment stage of the model and process for nutrition and dietetic practice.

-• Safe and effective dietetic practise understanding scope of practice, including an awareness of their limitations and when it is appropriate to seek advice or refer to another professional
+• Safe and effective dietetic practice understanding scope of practice, including an awareness of their limitations and when it is appropriate to seek advice or refer to another professional

 • Workload management and effective use of resources

 • Core NHS values including respect, dignity and upholding service user autonomy.